Rank Reduction in Bimatrix Games: Introduction

 \section{Introduction}

-The study of game theory --- the model of strategic interaction between rational agents --- has a rich history dating back to the formalization of the field by John von Neumann in 1928 \cite{von1959theory}.
-The concept of equivalence, in particular \textit{strategic equivalence}, between game theoretic models also enjoys a rich history, dating back to at least von Neumann and Morgenstern's book first published in 1944 \cite[p.~245]{von2007theory}.
-We say that two games, $G$ and $G^\prime$, are \textit{strategically equivalent} if the optimal strategies of every player in $G$ corresponds to the optimal strategies of every player in $G^\prime$.\footnote{See Subsection \ref{subsec:stratEq} for a more formal definition and the specific form of strategic equivalence that we study in this work.}

-Computing a solution in a $k$-player finite normal-form game $G$, typically referred to as a Nash equilibrium (NE), is one of the fundamental problems in game theory.\footnote{Nash equilibrium is an acceptable and a widely used solution concept for games, and we define it later in the paper.} Due to the well known theorem by Nash in 1951, we know that every finite game has a solution, possibly in mixed strategies \cite{nash1951}.
-However, outside of some restricted classes of games, it is not clear that a NE can be efficiently computed.
+The study of game theory --- which models strategic interactions among rational agents --- has a rich history dating back to the formalization of the field by John \cite{neumann1928theorie}; see \cite{von1959theory} for an English translation.
+Nash equilibrium (NE) is the widely accepted solution approach for normal form games, and computing a solution in a $k$-player finite game is one of the fundamental problems in game theory.
+Due to the well known theorem by \cite{nash1951}, we know that every finite game has a solution, possibly in mixed strategies.
+However, outside of some restricted classes of games, which includes zero-sum games, rank-1 games, potential games, and coordination games, the computation of NE is shown to be computationally difficult in the worst case.

-In this work we focus on finite, $2$-player bimatrix games in which the payoffs to the players can be represented as two matrices, $A$ and $B$, and define the rank of a game as the rank of the sum of the two payoff matrices.
+In a two-player bimatrix game in which the row player has $m$ pure strategies and the column player has $n$ pure strategies, the payoffs to the players can be represented as two matrices, $A$ and $B$ in $\Re^{m\times n}$.
+Define the rank of this game as the rank of the sum of the two payoff matrices, $\rank{A+B}$ \citep{kannan2007games,kannan2010games}.
 The rank of a game is known to impact both the most suitable computation methods for determining a solution and the expressive power of the game.
-For example, it is well known that zero-sum games\footnote{A game is called a zero sum game if the sum of payoffs of the players is identically zero for all actions of the players.}, which are rank-0 games, can be solved via a linear programming approach.
-For approximate solutions, \cite{kannan2007games} give a computational method for rank-k games, defined as a class of games where $\rank{A+B}\leq k$, for some given $k$.
+For example, it is well known that zero-sum games, which are rank-0 games, can be solved via a linear programming approach.
+For approximate solutions, \cite{kannan2007games,kannan2010games} present an algorithm for computing approximate Nash equilibria of rank-$k$ games, defined as the class of games where $\rank{A+B}\leq k$, for some given $k$.